Page last updated: 29 April 2025

 Latest

-Consultation: Proposed exemptions for foreign listed issuers from climate reporting duties
+Consultation: Proposed class exemption for entities incorporated in foreign jurisdictions from New Zealand climate reporting duties